You know the cost of things you do, but the cost of what you don’t do is harder to define.

 Do you know how many people choose you because you submit real estate articles to your local newspaper?
 If you don’t do that, do you know how many would choose you if you did?

-Do you know how many closing you have because you offered good information via a capture box on your website – and then followed through?
+Do you know how many closings you have because you offered good information via a capture box on your website – and then followed through?
 Or how many you lost because you tried once to connect with them and then gave up?

 - Do you know how much extra you earn because you do volunteer work or speak up at HOA meetings – or take time to chat with someone at the grocery store?